-In the opinion of the directors, the recoverable amount of the investments exceeds the amount at which they are recognised.
-As such, no impairment is required.
+In the opinion of the directors, the recoverable amount of the investments exceeds the amount at which they are recognised and as such, no further impairment is required.
+The impairment in place is adequate following the dividends paid to the Company by AB Mauri Europe Limited in 2023.